Amaad-Ahmed/Amaad-Ahmed/README.md

 <h3 align="left">A passionate Data Analyst from India living in Germany</h3>

-- 🔭 I’m currently learning on **Big Data Analytics and Data visualization**
+- 🔭 I’m currently learning on **Artificial Intelligence and Data visualization**

 - 🌱 I’m currently stydying **Masters in Data Analytics**